Richard Lambert

 Sir Richard Peter Lambert (born 23 September 1944) is a British journalist and business executive.
-He served as director-general of the CBI, chancellor of the University of Warwick, editor of the Financial Times newspaper and chairman of the board of the British Museum.
+He served as director-general of the CBI, chancellor of the University of Warwick, editor of the Financial Times newspaper, chairman of the board of the British Museum and chairman of Bloomsbury Publishing Plc.

 Early life and education

 Lambert was born in north Buckinghamshire and grew up in Manchester, first attending a local grammar school, before, at the age of 13, going to Fettes College, an independent school for boys in Edinburgh, followed by Balliol College at the University of Oxford, where he studied history.

 Business career

 He joined the Financial Times in 1966, editing the Lex Column in the paper in the 1970s.

 He became financial editor in 1979.
 From 1982 to 1983, he was the paper's New York correspondent.
 He was editor of the FT from 1991 to 2001.
 From 1997 to 1998, he returned in New York and remained editor, where he set up a US version of the paper to challenge the Wall Street Journal.

 From June 2003 to March 2006, he was one of the nine members of the Monetary Policy Committee of the Bank of England, which sets the interest rate for the British pound.